Ometria/chosen/README.md

 # Chosen

 Chosen is a library for making long, unwieldy select boxes more user friendly.
+This is a fork of the original Chosen plugin.
+This plugin bundles its own version of jquery and makes the chosen plugin sutiable for requiring in projects that use browserify.

 - jQuery support: 1.4+
-- Prototype support: 1.7+

 For documentation, usage, and examples, see:
 http://harvesthq.github.com/chosen